The Community Art Framework provides a framework for achieving a creative and artistic community.

 The Framework will set the direction for high quality arts outcomes that will be appreciated by the local community and developed over the next ten years.

 To encourage the community to be creative and artistic Council has funding available through a competitive grant round known as the Community Art Fund.

-The Community Art Fund provides funding to artists, businesses, community groups and non-profit community based

-    organisations for projects which support the achievement of the Community Art Framework and Strategic Plan 2016-2026

-    including the following key strategies:
+The Community Art Fund provides funding to artists, businesses, community groups and non-profit community based organisations for projects which support the achievement of the Community Art Framework and Strategic Plan 2016-2026 including the following key strategies:

-    There is up to $10,000 available for Public Art Project(s) and placemaking activities that create a sense of identity.

-    The fund is competitive and will be allocated on merit.
+In 2019-2020, there was up to $10,000 available for Public Art Project(s) and placemaking activities that create a sense of identity.
+The competitive fund was allocated on merit.

-    Click the links below to download the guidelines and application form or collect a copy from Council offices.
+Click the link below to view the 2019-20 guidelines and application form or a copy could be collected from Council offices.

-    Naracoorte Regional Art Gallery is the oldest Regional Gallery in South Australia and is accommodated in a beautiful

-    Georgian home once owned by the Pavy family.
-The Gallery houses a permanent Collection of Australian Art including

-    etchings by John Goodchild, Australian Contemporary works on paper, Aboriginal prints, paintings and ceramics.
+Naracoorte Regional Art Gallery is the oldest Regional Gallery in South Australia and is accommodated in a beautiful Georgian home once owned by the Pavy family.
+The Gallery houses a permanent Collection of Australian Art including etchings by John Goodchild, Australian Contemporary works on paper, Aboriginal prints, paintings and ceramics.

-    To find out more about the Naracoorte Art Gallery click here.
+To find out more about the Gallery, go to the Naracoorte Art Gallery Facebook page by clicking here.